JarlPenguin/releases/README.md

 8. Copy the contents of jenkins.sh to it.

-9. Change the values of TELEGRAM_CHAT, TELEGRAM_TOKEN and GITHUB_TOKEN to your respective values:
+9. Change the values of GITHUB_TOKEN and optionally TELEGRAM_CHAT, TELEGRAM_TOKEN to your respective values:

+* `GITHUB_TOKEN` - your GitHub token (make sure it has permissions to upload releases to your repos)

 * `TELEGRAM_CHAT` - the ID of the channel/group chat you want the Bot to post your messages to.

 * `TELEGRAM_TOKEN` - the token of your Telegram Bot.

-* `GITHUB_TOKEN` - your GitHub token (make sure it has permissions to upload releases to your repos)

 ## Configuration flags